harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### How do I specify the disk size for a Windows instance in pool.yml?

-With [self-hosted VM build infrastructure](https://developer.harness.io/docs/category/set-up-vm-build-infrastructures), the `disk` configuration in your `pool.yml` specifies the disk size (in GB) and type.
+With [self-managed VM build infrastructure](https://developer.harness.io/docs/category/set-up-vm-build-infrastructures), the `disk` configuration in your `pool.yml` specifies the disk size (in GB) and type.

 For example, here is a Windows pool configuration for an [AWS VM build infrastructure](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure):